d12frosted/elpa-mirror/melpa/latex-change-env-readme.txt

 + The entry point is the `latex-change-env' function, which—when invoked from inside an environments—pops up a list of possible actions, as defined by the `latex-change-env-options' variable.
+  There is also the option to cycle through arguments in `latex-change-env-cycle', which depends on the `math-delimiters' package.

 + Labels are changed/deleted in a previous way, with an option to edit the respective label across the whole project; see below.